nidhish-srivastava/InterviewVerse/README.md

 ### Features

-* Login,SignUp,Logout using Jwt token,localstorage and authentication middleware using Bearer header
+* Custom authentication using JWT token

 * Search a interview track based on Topic

 * Perform CRUD operations on your Interview Track

+* Create Drafts and publish them accordingly
-* Save other's interview experience

-* We can create different types of reading lists based on our choice
+* Bookmark other's interview experience and create different types of reading lists based on our choice.

 * Visit a user's profile while reading his post and explore all of his interview tracks

-* React toast notifications for better user experience

-* Creating a Post Form managment done using react-hook-form with form persistence while updating after reload(using session storage)